Gastruloid

-Gastruloids are three dimensional aggregates of embryonic stem cells (ESCs) that, under appropriate culture conditions, develop an embryo-like organization with three orthogonal axes and a precise distribution of the primordia for multiple derivatives of the three germ layers in the absence of extraembryonic tissues.
-Significantly, they lack fore- mid- and hindbrain.
+Gastruloids are three dimensional aggregates of embryonic stem cells (ESCs) that, when cultured in specific conditions, exhibit an organization resembling that of an embryo.
+They develop with three orthogonal axes and contain the primordial cells for various tissues derived from the three germ layers, without the presence of extraembryonic tissues.
+Notably, they do not possess forebrain, midbrain, and hindbrain structures.
+Gastruloids serve as a valuable model system for studying mammalian development, including human development, as well as diseases associated with it.
 They are a model system an embryonic organoid for the study of mammalian development (including humans) and disease.

 Background

 The Gastruloid model system draws its origins from work by Marikawa et al..
 In that study, small numbers of mouse P19 embryonal carcinoma (EC) cells, were aggregated as embryoid bodies (EBs) and used to model and investigate the processes involved in anteroposterior polarity and the formation of a primitive streak region.
 In this work, the EBs were able to organise themselves into structures with polarised gene expression, axial elongation/organisation and up-regulation of posterior mesodermal markers.
 This was in stark contrast to work using EBs from mouse ESCs, which had shown some polarisation of gene expression in a small number of cases but no further development of the multicellular system.